aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

         def visit_Expr(self, t):
             return self(t.value) + op.POP_TOP

-For an assignment, we again evaluate the expression, but then store it in the target; all the store instructions also pop the stack.
+An assignment evaluates the expression as well, then stores it in the target; all the store instructions also pop the stack.

         def visit_Assign(self, t):
             def compose(left, right): return op.DUP_TOP + left + right